UCB-stat-159-s22/hw06-WenhaoP/README.md

 sphinx-build  . _build/html -D html_baseurl=${JUPYTERHUB_SERVICE_PREFIX}/proxy/absolute/8000
 ```

 to build the notebook.
-To access the jupyter book on the hub, go into `ligobook/_build/html/` and run
+To access the jupyter book on the hub, go into `_build/html/` and run

 ```
-python -m SimpleHTTPServer 8000
+python -m http.server
 ```
-in the `ligo` conda environment again.
+in the `base` environment.
 Then, access the [link](https://stat159.datahub.berkeley.edu/user-redirect/proxy/8000/index.html) to read the jupyter book.

 ## GitHub Pages